JohannesAck/EMTaskClustering/README.md

-# Implementation of  "Unsupervised Task Clustering for Multi-Task Reinforcement Learning"
+# Implementation of  "Unsupervised Task Clustering for Multi-Task Reinforcement Learning", paper available [here](https://sites.google.com/view/unsupervised-task-clustering)

 We use [`sacred`](https://github.com/IDSIA/sacred) to configure and monitor our experiments.